typedb/typedb-docs/09-schema/00-overview.md

 **Relations** connect other things together.
 Each relation can connect a number of things.
 A thing's participation in a relation is characterised by a **role** that can be played in that relation.
 Each relation is required to have at least one role.

 **Attributes** are used to characterise concepts with small pieces of data (think of numbers, strings, dates etc.).
-Consequently, by defining attributes we can attach values of a specified datatype to our instances.
+Consequently, by defining attributes we can attach values of a specified value type to our instances.

 Apart from serving as a mean of classification, types also define behaviours of their instances.
 Consequently, types can define the following behaviours: